The best NAS for Plex

 M.2 drives aren't easily accessible

-Basically, the AS5402T doesn't have anything missing on the hardware front, so if you want multi-Gigabit connectivity and plenty of M.2 bays, the NAS is the way to go.
+Basically, the AS5402T doesn't have any hardware shortcomings, so if you want multi-Gigabit connectivity and plenty of M.2 bays, the NAS is the way to go.
 The Celeron J5105 is great at transcodes too, so if you have Plex Pass, you can use hardware transcodes on devices that can't natively play back content.

 The AS5402T has better hardware than other 2-bay servers in this segment, so if that is your main consideration, you'll find plenty to like with the NAS.